 Laura has a long history of working in finance and comes from a family of accounting staff.
 She is part qualified to AAT level and has worked in accounts for six years in a range of credit control and bookkeeping roles.
 Laura is involved in all aspects of customer account with Snapdragons including funding, invoicing, payments and accounts queries.

 Laura has lived in Bristol all of her life and loves to spend time with her husband and son.

 Shauna was a previous parent of Snapdragons Nursery and was so inspired by the company ethos that she joined the Snapdragons accounting team in 2014.
 She has a degree in Economics and a PGCE in Business and Economics Education which led to a long career in secondary education.

 Shauna loves to spend time with her two children and enjoys volunteering as a school governor and a cubs scout leader.

 Dale discovered a love for photography after his father (also a photographer) gave him his first camera at the age of 3.
 After finishing school, he worked for a wedding photography company, before making the move into film at the age of 19, working behind the camera for an independent film company.

 After a shift in career to working retail, Dale returned to photography to pursue his dream of a career in media, whilst allowing him more time at home with his two children.

 Dale spends his spare time with his family, enjoying Lego building with his son, and receiving makeovers from his daughter.

 Taking wildlife photos on family walks when he was younger sparked a keen interest in photography for Jake.
-This prompted him to study photography at college where he learnt a huge range of skills and techniques and left with a triple distinction star.
+This prompted him to study photography at college where he learnt a huge range of skills and techniques.
 Jake started to apply his skills learnt with a stills camera to video cameras, and now loves being able to capture moments and share them with others as a visual record of the past.